 For example, canned tomatoes have more lycopene and B vitamins in comparison to their fresh counterparts.
 Some canned vegetables, for example, beans, have more soluble fiber.
 This is shown to lower cholesterol and blood sugar levels and boost digestive health.

 Also when it comes to the cost differences, canned products are much less expensive in comparison to frozen or fresh products.

 But, there is more to this.
 Often the canned fruits have added sugar, while on the other hand, the canned vegetables might have high sodium levels.
 Furthermore, canned vegetables and fruits might not cause lasting fullness in comparison to the fresh equivalents.

 However, we need to take a look at everything.
 There is a concern that BPA, i.e., bisphenol A, which is a chemical in the plastic lining of the cans might cause the development of certain conditions such as reproductive dysfunction, type 2 diabetes, etc.

-What’s your opinion on frozen and canned vegetables and fruits?
-Do you find it easier to cook with fresh, canned or frozen products?
+What’s the general opinion on frozen and canned vegetables and fruits?
+Do most people find it easier to cook with fresh, canned, or frozen products?